|

 that knew about some of the more exotic frame drums like

 the riq.
-I saw Glen Velez in Boston and he just lit a fire
+I saw Glen Velez in Boston, and he just

-of interest in me like few have done before.
-After Berklee,
+lit a fire of interest in me like few have done before.

-New Jersey Percussion Ensemble.
-I ran into the same thing
+briefly with the New Jersey Percussion Ensemble.
+I ran into

 I think my attraction to playing tambourines